chaptr-africa/web-development-public/React/Week-1/Lesson1.md

 - Create a new React application using Vite that returns a simple JSX element rendering Hello World in your browser.

-> Next Lesson - Styling && Props vs State in React
+> Next Lesson - Styling, State and Events